solisgb/AemetOpenData/README.md

 * Jupyter or Jupyter lab (optional)

 How to use it
-* If you have installed Jupyter, use the notebook for instructional (recommended) or production purposes (Spanish texts).
+* If you have installed Jupyter, use the notebook tutorial (Spanish texts) for instructional (recommended) or production purposes.
 * You can also use aemet_open_data from main.py.
 Firstly, you have to edit aemet_open_data_parameters.py because the parameters are written in this file.
 In this case, you don't need to have Jupyter or Jupyter Lab installed.